Our mission

 Development Director

 Jessica joined the staff the summer of 2023.
 She graduated from James Madison College at Michigan State University in 2016 with degrees in Comparative Cultures & Politics and Social Policy.
 After college, she served in the Peace Corps in West Java, Indonesia.
-Since returning from Peace Corps service in 2019, Jessica has worked in the nonprofit sector, progressing from direct client services, to case management, to development work.
-Jessica's goals are to create hollistic and meaningful projects, build lasting community partnerships, and personally connect with NOAH's supporters.
+Since returning to Metro-Detroit from Peace Corps service in 2019, Jessica has worked in the nonprofit sector, progressing from direct client services, to case management, to development work.
+Jessica's goals are to create holistic and meaningful projects, build lasting community partnerships, and personally connect with NOAH's supporters.
 Jessica was selected as a 2023 American Fundraising Professionals (AFP) Fisher Fellow.

 • 313-965-5422 ext.
 121